-Interest rate risk arises from the possibility that changes in interest rates will affect future cash flows or the values of interest-bearing financial instruments.
-The Responsible Entity attempts to minimise interest rate risk by using economic hedging to offset the variability that is inherent in its book.
+Interest rate risk arises from the possibility that changes in interest rates will affect future cash flows or the fair values of interest-bearing financial instruments.

-The table below summarises the Fund's exposure to interest rate risks at the reporting date before hedging.
-It includes the Fund's assets and liabilities categorised by the repricing periods.
-The mismatch in the period of pricing assets and liabilities is managed as part of the overall asset and liability management process.
+The table below summarises the Fund's exposure to interest rate risks at the reporting date.
+It includes the Fund's assets and liabilities categorised by the maturity dates and interest rate repricing dates: